University of Florida Health: Other Hospital Campuses

+UF Health announced in February 2023 that it intended to acquire Flagler Health+ in St. Johns County, and formally completed the acquisition in September 2023.

 Plans have been announced to open new hospitals in Ocala, and Palm Beach Gardens.

 Scripps Research Campus and Jupiter Medical Center Partnership

 Scripps Research's Florida branch is now a part of UF Health.
-Scripps is located in Jupiter, FL, along its southern border with Palm Beach Gardens.
+The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology is located in Jupiter, FL, along its southern border with Palm Beach Gardens.
 In 2022 UF Health announced a partnership with Jupiter Medical Center, and plans to jointly open a hospital in Palm Beach Gardens, FL.